Gunnhildurkatrin/DisneyVillains/content/post/disneyvillains.md

 ![stats3]({{< baseurl >}}/images/stats3.png)

-From the figure above it is concluded that the Star Wars Universe, is the universe with the highest percentage of deceased main villains.
+From the figure above it is concluded that the Star Wars Universe is the universe with the highest percentage of deceased main villains.
 Indeed, the only ones that are currently alive in the Star Wars Universe, are the villains from the series currently on tv.
-Grand Admiral Thrawn, is the only one that (not a spoiler) got out of the whole tv show alive, even though it was implied that he was dead.
+Grand Admiral Thrawn is the only one that (not a spoiler) got out of the whole TV show alive, even though it was implied that he was dead.
 Moreover, at first sight, Walt Disney seems to have quite a high percentage of deceased characters.
 This makes sense when we think about what used to happen with villains in older Disney movies, such as, Scar, Ursula, and more.
 Finally, what is needed to point out, is that if someone wants to be a bad guy, Pixar is the safest environment to do so, with only a 13% death rate of villains.

 ## Disney Villains Network

 ![stats]({{< baseurl >}}/images/villain_network.png)

 This is the whole Villains network, with different colors for all four universes and when looking at it, is sure does look a little crazy.
-On the figure, there are some groups that are better connected than others.
+On the figure there are some groups that are better connected than others.
 Those groups represent the different universes.
-The Marvel universe is displayed with green color, Star Wars with red color, Pixar with gray color, Walt Diseny with blue color and the villains who are not a part of a specific universe, are represented with pink color (Unknown).
+The Marvel universe is displayed with green color, Star Wars with red color, Pixar with gray color, Walt Disney with blue color and the villains who are not a part of a specific universe, are represented with pink color (Unknown).

 ## WordClouds per universe